Nathan Healy

 Norfolk Electricity Prices

-Virginia electricity rates have climbed from 12.0 cents per kilowatt-hour in 2021 to 14.5 cents in 2024—a 21% increase in just three years that directly impacts Norfolk homeowners’ monthly budgets.
+Virginia electricity rates climbed from 12.0 cents per kWh in 2021 to 14.5 cents per kWh in 2024 — a rise of more than 20% in just three years.
+That trend has outpaced many household budgets across Norfolk and Hampton Roads.

 Price of Energy: Virginia vs National Average